 During my career, I served as the Commanding Officer of Marines, Sailors, Soldiers, and civilians.
 I commanded a Company at Marine Corps Recruit Depot, Parris Island, and the Military Entrance Processing Station (MEPS) in Des Moines, Iowa.
 As a commander, my priority was to fight for my team and break down obstacles to their success.
 By empowering others, I found my own success and fulfillment.

-I finished my Marine Corps Career as an Investigator for the Inspector General of the Marine Corps (IGMC), investigating fraud, waste, and abuse for Marines and civilians who had no voice.
+I finished my Marine Corps Career as an Investigator for the Inspector General of the Marine Corps (IGMC), investigating fraud, waste, and abuse of Marines and civilians who had no voice.
 I began studying law at night in 2015 at The Catholic University of America, Columbus School of Law in Washington, D.C. while serving with the IGMC until I retired from the Marine Corps in 2017.
-In 2019, I graduated from law school and returned home to North Carolina to fulfill the lifelong promise to myself to be the voice for those who feel silenced and give the average American the power to preserve their God given rights.
+In 2019, I graduated from law school and returned home to North Carolina to fulfill my lifelong promise to myself to be the voice for those who feel silenced and to give the average American the power to preserve their God-given rights.

 It is an honor and privilege to be a part of the Strickland Agner Pittman team to help protect you from them, no matter who “them” is.
 No matter who you are, your rights are as important to me as my own.
 If they trample on you today, then they can trample on me tomorrow.
 I have no intention of letting that happen to either of us.